Multica Docs

 • Backend won't start: check container logs with docker compose -f docker-compose.selfhost.yml logs backend; usually it's a bad DATABASE_URL or JWT_SECRET in .env

-• Verification code not received: Resend isn't configured → look for [DEV] Verification code in docker compose logs backend
+• Verification code not received: no email backend is configured (neither Resend nor SMTP) → look for [DEV] Verification code in docker compose logs backend

 • WebSocket won't connect: for public deployments you must set FRONTEND_ORIGIN to your real frontend domain; see Troubleshooting → WebSocket won't connect